redmoogle/od-compiler-bot/README.md

 ## Install:

-Setup the python envrionment and install the required dependencies.
-If you have poetry, simply run `poetry install` within the base directory.
+Setup the python environment and install the required dependencies.
+If you have poetry, simply run `poetry install --only main` within the base directory.

 ## Running